 H&S in Shanghai caught up with the busy founders, long-time Shanghai expats Frank Steffen (FS) and Rich Rothman (RR) to find out the back-story of their restaurant chain and mission of promoting a healthier lifestyle in Shanghai.

-You can find a list of Shanghai vegetarian restaurants at the end of this article, or you can click here to skip directly to the list.
+You can find a list of Shanghai vegetarian restaurants at the end of this article.

 Let's start with the beginning.
 Why did you decide to open a Shanghai vegetarian restaurant?
 Take us through the beginnings of Pure & Whole.

 FS: I had been in the restaurant business for a while, but there came a point in my life when I knew that to be truly fulfilled, I needed to help other people.
 And since my specialty was hospitality, I chose to help people be healthy through how they nourish their bodies, how they can gain more energy by what they eat.